 “Factoring Companies Steal Control of Your Finances”

-Some construction companies may worry that by factoring their invoices, they will lose control over their accounts receivable and customer interactions.
-However, reputable factoring companies work closely with businesses to ensure a smooth process that allows the construction company to maintain control over their customer relationships.
-Communication and collaboration between the construction company, its customers, and the factoring company are essential to address any concerns and maintain a favorable business environment.
+Some construction companies may worry that when choosing factoring, they will lose control — that they will be treated as an “outsider” in decision-making after selling their accounts receivable invoices.
+While they do turn over complete control, reputable factoring companies work closely with everyone involved to ensure not only a smooth transition of the invoice buyout but also communication during the factoring period.
+Constant collaboration between the construction company, its customers, and the factoring company is essential to address any concerns and maintain a transparent, worry-free environment.

 Factoring Myth 5:

 Strangely, there is a fallacy that invoice factoring is only available for larger construction companies, and smaller businesses may not qualify.
 However, factoring companies cater to businesses of various sizes, including small and medium-sized enterprises (SMEs).
 Factoring can be a viable financing solution for construction companies of all scales, enabling them to access working capital quickly, regardless of their size or financial history.

 Roots: Again, this myth probably stems from a simple lack of education about how factoring works.
 If your client has good credit, factoring can work for you… whether you are a large or small company.
 In fact, factoring can be easier for some smaller companies.

 “Factoring Is Only for Companies with Good Credit”